eliorsulem/HSplit-corpus/README.md

 Gold-standard Sentence Splitting Corpus composed by the generations made by 4 annotators, given [the complex side of the test corpus of Xu et al., 2016](https://github.com/cocoxu/simplification), following the sentence splitting guidelines.
 HSplit 1 and 2 correspond to Set 1 guidelines.
 HSplit 3 and 4 correspond to Set 2 guidelines.

+Uniform tokenization and truecasing styles are obtained using the Moses toolkit (Koehn et al., 2007).

 **License**

 [Attribution-ShareAlike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/)